ushelp/DataTable/readme.txt

 			"totalCount":'total {0} rows',
 			"rowPerPage":'page for {0} rows'
 	}
+Can directly modify and redefine the property as the default page of text and language.
-May need to be redefined, {0} is a placeholder for the corresponding data display, must exist.
+May also need to redefine the data table in the initialization parameter based on {0} placeholder to display the corresponding data must exist.

   <script type="text/javascript">
   $(function(){